Audits

 The purpose of an audit is to provide financial statement users with an opinion by the auditor on whether the financial statements are presented fairly, in all material respects, in accordance with an applicable financial reporting framework, which enhances the degree of confidence that intended users can place in the financial statements.

 At Sawyer Assurance, we have designed our Audit process to be highly efficient and to produce a high-quality product.
 See Our Approach page for information about our process.
-If you are interested in our audit services, please Request a Quote
+If you are interested in our audit services, please Request a Quote.
+If you are interested in our careers, please Join our Team.

 FREQUENTLY ASKED QUESTIONS (FAQ) ABOUT AUDITS